 Years ago, while we were guardians of her niece, my wife and I found that traveling with two kids is easier than traveling with one.
-Whether cousins or just friends, two kids keep each other engaged and let adults have a little more vacation on their vacation.
-That’s why we often invited one of our niece’s friends to accompany us on trips.
-But traveling with someone else’s child should include a series of extra pre-travel steps to make it wholly clear to authorities that you have permission from the child’s parents.
-This is when a letter of permission to travel or a child travel consent form is vital.
-The reason authorities may request it is important: A permission letter for a child to travel with a friend is a simple way for authorities to make sure you aren’t illegally trying to avoid some custody order, parentage or guardianship issue, or worse.
+Whether cousins or friends, two kids keep each other engaged and let adults have a little more vacation on their spring break, winter getaway, or summer vacation.
+That’s why we often invited one of our niece’s friends to accompany us when we took a family cruise or visited our favorite family vacation spots.

 Who Should Have a Child Travel Consent Form?

-It’s a good idea to have some kind of letter of permission to travel in a variety of cases.
-If your family is hosting a child’s friend on vacation it’s always good, especially if it involves plane travel or international travel, to make sure you get a permission letter for a child to travel with a friend.
-But it’s also a good idea to have some kind of documentation even if you’re in a situation in which your child is traveling with one parent internationally, if a child is traveling with grandparents internationally, or with another family member, or if a child is traveling with one divorced parent.
+It’s a good idea to have some kind of letter of permission to travel in a variety of cases (and not just with young kids but also when vacationing with teenagers).
+If your family is hosting a child’s friend on vacation it’s always good, especially if it involves flying with kids or international travel, to make sure you get a permission letter for a child to travel with a friend.
+Be sure to arrive at the airport early in situations where a child consent form is required.

 The need for child consent forms feels vague right up until the moment an authority asks to see it.
 There’s no definitive version of the form, but that doesn’t mean they’re not important to have.
 Since there aren’t any official child travel consent forms, you’ll have to make up your own.

 A letter of permission to travel doesn’t have to be long.
 It simply needs to state that the child’s parents or guardians acknowledge and give consent for their child to travel with a specific individual.
 It should include:

 If you’re not up for creating one, you can find and print out child travel consent form PDFs online.
 Just be sure the one you choose matches your situation.
-The site eForms has a free customizable template that’s simple to complete, and LawDepot.com has a travel consent form that’s specific to a child traveling with one parent.
+The site eForms has a free customizable template that’s simple to complete, and LawDepot has a travel consent form that’s specific to a child traveling with one parent.

 Some countries require that child travel consent forms be notarized, so it’s a good idea to take the extra step and sign the minor travel permission letter in front of a notary.
 It’s a few extra dollars, but, for international travel in particular, it can be important.